smitzlroy/bloggen/README.md

 3. Enter a topic in the input field and click on the "Generate" button.

 4. A blog post will be generated based on the topic and displayed on the result page.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License